TimSchulz1991/msp4-django-8gag/README.md

 ### Color Scheme
 The main colors used throughout the page are closely aligned to the dark colors of the 9GAG website (while browsing in dark mode).
 This makes the memes really "pop out" and puts them right into focus.

-- The navigation bar and the footer are black while the page background is kep in a very dark blue
+- The navigation bar and the footer are black while the page background is kept in a very dark blue
 - Other elements follow the Bootstrap color scheme
 - The page is using blue buttons and icons for actions such as creating a new meme, going to a certain page or adding a comment
 - Turquoise buttons and texts give the user valuable information about the page or let them perform actions regarding their profile